michael-fadly/ECS/project-01/README.md

 1. Create a message variable - done

-2. Create a for loop that chooses a random number
+2. Create a for loop that chooses a random number - done

 3. Put the number in the message - done